voschezang/coding-handbook/programming-paradigms.md

   2. encapsulation of _data_ using (local) scopes.

 * In addition, many languages allow for composition of data-structures and methods a type of class system.
 E.g.:
-  1. Type aliasses and union types.
+  1. Type aliases and union types.
 E.g. `union type A = B | C`, `alias type A = {b: B, c: C}`.
   2. Interfaces and base-classes (e.g. class implementation and extension).
-  * This allows for domain-driven design.

 * The major difference between object-oriented programming (OOP) and functional programming (FP):
+    * OOP
-    * OOP: coupling of data and operations, resulting in complex objects with an internal, hidden/private state.
+        * Coupling of data and operations, which may result in complex objects with an internal, hidden/private state.
+            * This allows for inheritance of behaviour.
+        * Coupling of interfaces and implementations (e.g. `Iterator, Iterable`).
+This prevents the need to design a formal (mathematical) model.
+    * FP
-    * FP: **de**coupling of data and operations, resulting in independent, stateless, deterministic functions.
+      * **De**coupling of operations and data and data, resulting in independent, stateless, deterministic functions.
 This makes it trivial to parallelize.
+      * **De**coupling of types and implementations.
+All behaviour is explicit.

 * Properties such as data immutablility, overriding, overloading, static/dynamic/strong/weak/nominal/structural typing, are irrelevant.

 ## Language Complexity

-* OOP is the most powerful paradigm because we represent our program as a distributed system and allow the program to behave as a network.
+* "OOP is the most powerful paradigm because we represent our program as a distributed system and allow the program to behave as a network."
-  * Designing classes is as easy as designing system architectures.
+  * "Designing classes is as easy as designing system architectures."

 * "Functional programming combines the flexibility and power of [abstract mathematics](https://en.wikipedia.org/wiki/Category_theory) with the intuitive clarity of abstract mathematics ([xkcd](https://xkcd.com/1270/))."